otherjoel/SlackFileCleanup/readme.md

 python slack_file_cleanup.py -t <your-secren-token> -d
 ```

-You can do a dry run by omiting the `-d` flag.
+You can do a dry run by omitting the `-d` flag.

 Deleted files are logged to `files_to_delete.csv` by default, this can be turned off by adding the flag `--logging_off`.